 Since the turn of the century, Kenya has been losing about 15-20,000 hectares of forest and tree cover each year.
 This has mainly been a result of exploiting natural resources and expanding housing and development.
 As of 2020, only about 6% of Kenya’s land remained forested.
 This is a shockingly low number for an equatorial country with a partly tropical climate.

 Deforestation poses a serious threat to the country’s biodiversity and entire ecosystems.
-Without the native forests, rainwater washes away the topsoil, resulting in more frequent flooding and serious erosion that makes it difficult for other trees and flora to take roots and survive.
+Without the native forests, rainwater washes away the topsoil, resulting in more frequent flooding and serious erosion that makes it difficult for other trees and flora to take root and survive.
 Trees and forests are vital for attracting and retaining moisture.
 Without them, the negative effects of Climate Change are magnified.

 Reasons for Bamboo Cultivation in Kenya